 - Les Deux Magots, located at 6 Place St Germain des Près, was founded in 1812.
 If you take advantage of the outside tables, you will have a great view of the Church of St Germain des Près.
 As you write your postcards and sip on your drink, ponder the fact that the likes of Simon de Beauvoir, Picasso and Oscar Wilde (to name only a few) have also enjoyed this same view.

 - Café de Flore is just down the street from Les Deux Magots at 172 Boulevard St Germain.
 It was founded in 1865, being named for the Goddess of Flowers, Flore, whose statue used to grace the entry.
 Being at the intersection of two busy streets, its corner location makes it a wonderful Paris place for watching the world go by.
 It was once frequented by Picasso and Chagall, as well as Sartre and Beauvoir.
 Like many of his contemporaries, Sartre lived only a few blocks away.

 - Café de la Mairie on the quiet square at 8 Place St Sulpice has hosted Djuana Barnes, Hemmingway, Camus, Sartre and Beckett.
-Later be sure to head on over to Galerie Commerciale Le Marché Saint-Germain on rue Lobineau, in the direction of the Eiffel Tower.
+Later, be sure to head on over to Galerie Commerciale Le Marché Saint-Germain on 14 rue Lobineau where you will find about 20 boutique shops.
+It’s only a 3 min walk in the direction of the Eiffel Tower.